HaoKang-Timmy/Epipe/Readme.md

 ## To do

 1. Finish multiple quantization in distributed method and run samples of CIFAR10 using MobileNetV2 backend.

+   motivation: try this new method on the dist_gpipe system, test how many sets of steps and min are reasonable for **8bits** quantization

-2. Fulfill the difference of input and output of quantization functions, record them and analyse.
+2. Fulfill the difference of input and output of quantization functions, record them and analyze.

+   Motivation: analyze why the error will increase during small bits quantization training.
+And How to decrease it?
+Any specification that could represent the tensors distance that could give a response answer to acc decay dramatically.

-3. Finish Roberta classification tasks and analyse the results
+3. Finish Roberta classification tasks using (prun ,quant,multiple quant) and analyze the results

+   Motivation: tests compression layers on NLP tasks(don't prun nn.Embedding again).